-A few weeks ago, I participated in a strategy swap at the Teaching Professor Technology Conference on engaging students in online courses.
-Everyone agreed that engagement is critical to online learning, yet we couldn’t decide how, exactly, to facilitate connection and interactivity beyond the usual tactics — video, quizzes, discussion boards, group projects.
+A few weeks ago, I participated in a strategy swap at the Teaching Professor Technology Conference about engagement in online courses.
+Everyone agreed engagement is critical to online learning, yet we couldn’t decide how to facilitate connection and interaction beyond the usual tactics — video, discussion boards, group projects, etc.

-With this in mind, I attended another session on student engagement that offered a few practical solutions.
-Our speakers, both of the University of Florida’s online business program, consider these the essential steps to improved interaction, engagement, and accessibility online.
-(It’s worth noting that most of these elements are matters of design, meaning some of our troubles might be solved by thoughtful interactions, rather than more of any particular thing.)
+With this question in mind, I attended another session on student engagement that offered a few practical solutions.
+Our speakers, both of the University of Florida’s online business program, consider these the essential steps to better interactions, engagement, and accessibility online.
+It’s worth noting that most of these tips involve altering simple design elements, meaning small changes can have a significant impact.

 Include Short Videos

 Instead of uploading 50-minute lectures, try organizing course content into several “bite-sized” chunks.
 Generally, 6- to 8-minute videos work best, but you could try longer or shorter segments.
 The point is to make it easier for online learners to understand and complete their assignments.